jvzonlab/OrganoidTracker/manuals/VISUALIZER.md

 shown.
 You can always go back to the main view using `View -> Exit this view`.

 The program is highly keyboard-dependent, although there are also menu options available for everything.
-I prefer using the keyboard shortcuts myself, but for people new to this program that is of course no options.
+I prefer using the keyboard shortcuts myself, but for people new to this program that is of course no option.

 For most keyboard shortcuts, a menu option is available.
 For shortcuts where that wasn't possible (for example because you need to place your mouse above a cell), an explanation text was added to the status/help area.